nikolaospg/Graph-Triangle-Counting/README.md

 3)Parallel with openMP: V4omp.c
 4)Parallel with openCilk: V4cilk.c

 Finally, a Makefile to make the executables is included.
+A report (in greek) for more comments and insights regarding the implementations and the code performance is also included.

 Co-written with [George Tsoumplekas](https://github.com/GeorgeTsoumplekas)